brainstormforce/automate-mautic/readme.txt

 == Changelog ==

 = 1.0.5 =
-* New: Add approved comment users condition in Rules ( Note : contact tracking will not work for this condtion, instead new contact will be created if contact with same email not exist in Mautic. ).
+* New: Add approved comment users condition in Rules ( Note : contact tracking will not work for this condition, instead new contact will be created if contact with same email not exist in Mautic. ).
 * New: Mautic Addons Compatibility.
 * Fix: Change refresh mautic data link position.
 * Fix: Optimize code base and admin file loading time.